-Note 10 - Subsequent Events
+Note 9 - Subsequent Events

 The Company evaluated subsequent events and transactions that occurred up to the date unaudited condensed financial statements were available to be issued.
-Based upon this review, the Company determined that, except as disclosed in Note 1, there have been no events that have occurred that would require adjustments to the disclosures in the unaudited condensed financial statements.
+Based upon this review, the Company determined that there have been no events that have occurred that would require adjustments to the disclosures in the unaudited condensed financial statements.